Do you ever try winning an argument when you have a conflict?

 I call this the win-lose mentality, where we want to win and the other person to lose.

 But guess what?
-When we are conscious, we see that there is no such thing as win-lose.
+When we are conscious, we see that there is no such thing as winning an argument.
 There’s only lose-lose or win-win.
 Either we both win or we both lose.

 Let’s take a closer look at that.